zeromind-xyz/how-to-get-interviews/outreach/overview.md

 ### Asks

 When you reach out to someone, you must have a specific ask.
+A generic "let's grab coffee" is one of the least effective ways to reach out to someone who you don't know really well.

 What your ask is depends on how close you are to them, and whether they work at a company that you’re planning to apply to, or they know people that do work at such companies.